home-assistant-tutorials/02.hello-world-card/README.md

 Alternatively you may want to write the code yourself, to get a deeper effect of learning.
 Just decide what works best for you.

-Fork your instance of the repository on Github.
-Change into the workspace.
-On the command-line call `git clone <URL>`.
-Use the `URL` Github does name, when you click the button `Code`.
+Fork the repository on Github into your own instance.
+Open the workspace directory in the command-line.
+Call `git clone <URL>`.
+Use the `URL` Github does give you, when you click the button `Code`.
 If your setup is well done, you should prefer `SSH` over `HTTPS`.
 This allows you to easily push to your repository.

 ## The Cards Code

+Find the code in the file named `card.js` alongside with this README.

 ### Configuration